brajeshwar/brajeshwar.github.io/_posts/2007/2007-12-17-essential-principles-for-good-web-design.md

----
-layout: post
-title: Essential Principles for Good Web Design
+# Essential Principles for Good Web Design
----

 I just stumbled on an awesome article from <a href="http://psdtuts.com/">PSDTuts</a> - <a href="http://psdtuts.com/designing-tutorials/9-essential-principles-for-good-web-design/">9 Essential Principles for Good Web Design</a>.
 In the article, <strong>Collis</strong> talks about the oxymorons that a designer faces while designing a good website - a design that is both usable and pleasing, delivers information and builds brand, is technically sound and visually coherent.